 The copyright and intellectual property rights in this website are owned by The Open University.
 This site also contains proprietary materials which are licensed to the OU and which along with OU’s logos and trademarks are not subject to the terms of the Creative Commons Licence.
 These materials include certain photos (see acknowledgements below), and the design, layout, appearance of and graphics contained within this site.
 Unauthorised use of these materials may constitute intellectual property infringement.

 If quoting from this collection, we recommend you quote the source as: Helen Barlow and David Rowland (eds).
 The Experience of Listening to Music: Methodologies, Identities, Histories.
 Milton Keynes: The Open University, 2019, https://ledbooks.org/proceedings2019, together with the date you accessed the site.
-If you are quoting a specific chapter from this collection, please identify the author, chapter title and the collection details (above).
+If you are quoting a specific chapter from this collection, or part of a chapter, please identify the author, chapter title and the collection details (above) as well as the section url, for example, https://ledbooks.org/proceedings2019/#sec_1083_h2_case-studies

 We would like to thank our colleagues on the Listening Experience Database project team, Damian Dadson and Enrico Motta, and our editor Louise Reilly, for the hard work, care and creativity they have put into developing this online publication.
 Thanks also go to all those individuals identified within the collection chapters who have given permission for their photos and video clips to be used.